Ticonderoga-class cruiser: Vertical Launching System

-In addition to the added radar capability, the Ticonderoga-class ships built after included two Mark 41 Vertical Launching Systems (VLS).
-The two VLS allow the ship to have 122 missile storage and launching tubes that can carry a wide variety of missiles, including Tomahawk cruise missiles, Standard Missile -2MR/ER and -6 surface-to-air missiles, Evolved SeaSparrow Missiles surface-to-air missiles, and RUM-139 anti-submarine warfare (ASW) ASROCs.
+In addition to the added radar capability, the Ticonderoga-class ships built after included two Mark 41 VLSs, which allow the ship to have 122 missile-storage and launching tubes that can carry a wide variety of missiles, including Tomahawk cruise missiles, Standard Missile -2MR/ER and -6 surface-to-air missiles, Evolved SeaSparrow Missiles surface-to-air missiles, and RUM-139 antisubmarine warfare (ASW) ASROCs.
 More importantly, the VLS enables all missiles to be on full standby at any given time, shortening the warship's response time before firing.
 The original five ships (Ticonderoga, Yorktown, Vincennes, Valley Forge, and Thomas S. Gates) had Mark 26 twin-arm launchers that limited their missile capacity to a total of 88 missiles and could only fire the SM-2MR and RUM-139.
-After the end of the Cold War, the less capable original five warships were limited to duties close to the home waters of the United States.
+After the end of the Cold War, the less-capable original five warships were limited to duties close to the home waters of the United States.

-A standard VLS loadout for a Ticonderoga cruiser as of 2018 is 12 SM-6s, 3 SM-2ERs, 56 SM-2MRs, 12 RIM-162 ESSMs, 10 SM-3s, 32 Tomahawks, and 6 RUM-139s.
-In addition, Ticonderogas carry 8 Harpoon anti-ship missiles in standalone launchers at the fantail of the ships.

-In October 2024, the US Navy reported the successful testing of a prototype Transferrable Reload At-sea Method for replenishment.
+In October 2024, the US Navy reported the successful testing of a prototype transferrable reload at-sea method for replenishment.
 This method, as performed on USS Chosin, intends to reduce loading time.